All About Echolalia

 - Some children use echolalia as a form of comfort, since it is predictable (e.g., repeating favorite tv scripts/movie scripts).
 Other times, it is because children are bored.
 If the child is using echolalia in an environment where it is acceptable (e.g., home), it is okay and recommended to continue letting your child do so.
 If it is an unacceptable environment (e.g., classroom), it is important to figure out why the child is using echolalia.
 Analyze whether a child is stimming because he/she is stressed, and find alternative ways to de-stress the child.
 If a child is bored, use gentle reminders to tune him/her back into the present activity.

 Speech-language pathologists and their team will be able to help determine more of why your child is displaying echolalia, and how to best help him/her.
 If you live in Florida, please call Exceptional Speech Therapy to receive a free screening and/or comprehensive speech-language evaluation, both virtually or in-person.
+For virtual evaluations check out our new service, Exceptional Teletherapy.

 As always, we wish for your child to be a successful communicator, all the while being happy and enjoying the loveliness of childhood.